shariq1989/cookbook/content/recipe/Singapore_Noodles.md

 ### ABOUT THE MEAL

 Singapore noodles are another dish we tried at a restaurant and decided we needed to learn how to make it at home.
-I am proud of this recipe because it's similar to what you would order in a Chinese restaurant.
+I am proud of this recipe because of how similar it is to what you would order in a Chinese restaurant.
 The main difference is that traditional Singapore noodles typically include Chinese fried pork.
-We didn't feel like we were missing out since this dish is jam-packed with shrimp, vegetables, and curry flavor.
-If your goal is to make a more traditional version of Singapore noodles, you will want to incorporate the fried pork.
+We didn't feel like we were missing out since this dish is jam-packed with shrimp, vegetables, and that yummy, yellow curry flavor.
+If your goal is to make a more traditional version of Singapore noodles, you will want to incorporate fried pork.

-#### Where do Singapore noodles originate?
+#### Where do Singaporean noodles originate?

 It's not entirely clear where Singapore noodles began.
 Many sources say Hong Kong, despite their name.
-Regardless, I love that the flavors in this dish are heavily-influenced by so many people-groups: Cantonese, British, Indo-Chinese, and of course, American.
+Regardless, I love that the flavors in Singaporean noodles are heavily-influenced by so many different people-groups: Cantonese, British, Indo-Chinese, and American.

 #### What main ingredients do I need for this meal?

-* Thin Rice Noodles: Noodles are the star of this dish, so the type of noodle used is essential; we use [vermicelli rice noodles](https://amzn.to/2OvmDQ3), which are opaque in color.
+* Thin Rice Noodles: I use [vermicelli rice noodles](https://amzn.to/2OvmDQ3).

 * Shrimp: We had Singapore noodles for the first time in a Chinese restaurant; they served it with shrimp, so do we, but you could also use prawns.

 * Chinese BBQ Pork: Singapore noodles traditionally include Chinese BBQ pork.
-We made the decision not to incorporate them.
+We don't use pork in ours, but that is an option.

 * Vegetables: We chose to go the traditional route with red bell peppers, onions, snow peas, and carrots, but you can use whatever vegetables you have on hand.

-* Yellow Curry Powder: Curry powder gives Singapore noodles their vibrant, yellow color.
-You will want to use [Madras yellow curry](https://amzn.to/3lcVSfn) to flavor this dish.
+* Yellow Curry Powder: [Curry powder](https://amzn.to/3lcVSfn) gives Singapore noodles their vibrant, yellow color and flavor.

 #### What equipment do I need to make this recipe?

 * 2 small bowls
 * 1 large bowl
+* A plate
-* Wok or non-stick skillet
+* Wok or large skillet

-#### Can you freeze Singapore noodles?
+#### Can you freeze Singaporean noodles?

-No, cooked vermicelli noodles end up mushy when thawed.
+I do not recommend it; cooked vermicelli noodles end up mushy when thawed.

+### DIRECTIONS: STEP-BY-STEP

+1. Pat the shrimp dry and place them into a small bowl.
+Add 1 tsp canola oil and 1/2 tsp fish sauce.
+Mix well and refrigerate for 30 minutes.
+2. Place the rice-stick noodles into a large bowl and cover them with boiling water.
+Let the noodles stand for 5 minutes.
+Put the rice noodles into a colander and rinse with cold running water before draining.
+Using scissors, cut the bundle of noodles in half.

+{{< figure src="/images/bandc1.jpg" class="instructionFigure">}}

+3. In a small bowl, combine the garlic, soy sauce, rice wine vinegar, sugar, and the remaining 2 tsp fish sauce.
+Mix well and set aside.

+4. Heat 1 tsp canola oil in a wok or a nonstick skillet on high, until smoking.
+Beat the eggs together with two pinches of salt before adding them to the pan.
+Let them cook undisturbed for a few seconds.
+Then, gently move the eggs back and forth with a spatula until they firm up.
+Break the eggs into small pieces and set them aside.

+5. Wipe the pan clean and return to high heat.
+Add 2 tsp oil and warm until smoking once again.
+Add the shrimp and stir-fry for 30 seconds.
+Then add the onion, red bell pepper, snow peas, and carrots one by one, stirring each ingredient for 30 seconds before adding the next.

+6. Add 1 tsp of curry powder and salt.
+Cook, folding the ingredients until the curry powder evenly distributes.
+Scrape the vegetables and shrimp onto the plate with the reserved eggs.

+7. Wipe the pan clean again and heat the remaining 2 tbsp canola oil on high, until smoking.
+Add the rice-stick noodles and stir-fry for 30 seconds.
+Add the sauce mixture and the remaining 2 tsp of curry powder.
+Stir to combine.
+8. Return the egg, shrimp, and vegetables to the pan and stir-fry until everything mixes well.
+Season with salt and remove from heat.
+9. Garnish with scallions and drizzle with sesame oil to serve.